Medically reviewed on March 23, 2018

 Avoid drinking alcohol.
 It may increase certain side effects of clonidine.

 Clonidine may impair your thinking or reactions.
-Avoid driving or operating machinery until you know how this medicine will affect you.
+Avoid driving or operating machinery until you know how clonidine will affect you.
 Dizziness or severe drowsiness can cause falls or other accidents.

 Clonidine side effects